samphoerna/samphoerna.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Cyber Security Researcher at [National Crypto and Cyber Security Agency (BSSN)](https://www.bssn.go.id/ "BSSN") worked mainly on a Red Teaming Project like Vulnerability Assessment, Penetration Testing to Website, API, Mobile (Only Android), and Infrastructure.
-Currently learning about Blue Team Project such as Secure Coding, End Point Detection Response and Infrastructure Hardening.
+I work as a Cyber Security Researcher at [National  Crypto and Cyber Security Agency (BSSN)](https://www.bssn.go.id/ "BSSN") primarily focusing on Red Teaming Project, including Vulnerability Assessment, Penetration Testing to Websites, APIs, Mobile Apps (specifically Android), and Infrastructure.
+Additionally, i am currently expanding my expertise to encompass Blue Team Projects, such as Secure Coding, End Point Detection Response and Infrastructure Hardening.

-At this time, i am looking more opportunity to work on a cyber security project as a independent or freelance worker. with the knowledge as a BSc in Cyber Security Engineering that i got from [Indonesia Polytechnic Cyber and Crypto](https://poltekssn.ac.id/), i am willing to be an instructor for cyber security awareness or basic penetration testing.
+At this time, I am actively seeking opportunities to work on cybersecurity projects as an independent or freelance worker.
+With the knowledge acquired through my BSc in Cyber Security Engineering from [Polytechnic Cyber and Crypto University of Indonesia](https://poltekssn.ac.id/), I am enthusiastic about the prospect of becoming an instructor for cybersecurity awareness or basic penetration testing."